brettgullan/vagrant-craft/README.md

 		mkdir logs

-4. Move the Vagrantfile to the root of your project:
+4. Symlink the Vagrantfile to the root of your project:

-		mv .Vagrantfile ../Vagrantfile
+		cd .. && ln -s ./vagrant/.Vagrantfile Vagrantfile

 5. Install the vagrant-cachier plug-in (this makes provisioning boxes from scratch way faster):

-		cd .. && vagrant plugin install vagrant-cachier
+		vagrant plugin install vagrant-cachier

 6. Get started (first run this takes 10 minutes after that about 3 minutes - thanks to `vagrant-cachier`: